-Do not mix radial, bias belted, or bias-ply tires on your vehicle.
-It can cause dangerous handling characteristics, resulting in loss of control.
+- Do not mix radial, bias belted, or bias-ply tires on your vehicle.
+It can cause dangerous handling characteristics, resulting in loss of control. - Do not use tires or wheels other than the manufacturer's recommended size.

 Toyota recommends all four tires, or at least both of the front or rear tires be replaced at a time as a set.